 The furnishings at the pool areal are elegant and pared-back, with plenty of shaded areas to keep you cool in this tropical environment.
 This area is full of flora and fauna and overlooks the building.
-The usage of oversized pots and dedicated garden areas, results in a very green tropical environment.
+The usage of oversized pots and dedicated garden areas results in a very green tropical environment.
 There are rooms having access directly to the pool with lovely patio gardens.
-There is a large planted communal area with paths leading to the pool as well as a grassed areas planted with trees.
+There is a large planted communal area with paths leading to the pool as well as a grassed area planted with trees.
 Combine this with the polished concrete pebbles stones paths and it makes this swimming pool experience a brilliant relaxing stay.

 Breakfast At Opera

-An endless range of local and international culinary is on offer at restaurant Opera.
+An endless range of local and international cuisine is on offer at the restaurant Opera.
 Surrounding a huge show kitchen, Opera’s main dining room reflects a contemporary Italian design.
-This stylish buffet is popular amongst in house guests as well as people doing business in Ho Chi Minh City.
+This stylish buffet is popular amongst house guests as well as people doing business in Ho Chi Minh City.
 It’s an experience in a luxurious setting with a view of the Opera house and gardens.
 The pastries are beautiful in presentation and an indulgence I had to experience.
-They have several local a la-minute dishes like Pho and Banh Mi which you can order from its menu at your table.
+They have several local la-minute dishes like Pho and Banh Mi which you can order from its menu at your table.

-I love this hotel for its art work displays.
+I love this hotel for its artwork displays.
 The Apricot Gallery welcomes visitors to a diverse collection of artwork by renowned artists, from masters to upcoming stars such as Bùi Hữu Hùng, Hoàng Hải Anh, Công Quốc Hà, and many others.